okbob/plpgsql_lint/README.md

 ### Dynamic SQL

 This module doesn't check queries that are assembled in runtime.
-It is not possible to identify result of dynamic queries - so plpgsql_cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
-Don't use record variable as target for dynamic queries or disable plpgsql_lint for functions that use a dynamic queries.
+It is not possible to identify result of dynamic queries - so _plpgsql_lint_ cannot to set correct type to record variables and cannot to check a dependent SQLs and expressions.
+Don't use record variable as target for dynamic queries or disable _plpgsql_lint_ for functions that use a dynamic queries.

+### Assign to target

+_plpgsql_lint_ doesn't verify a lvalue against to rvalue yet.

 ## Licence